Attempted Robbery Charges Geelong

 - Theft of a motor vehicle under s 74 of the Crimes Act 1958

-The complainant alleged that our client had approached him whilst the complainant was in his car and that we had demanded a large sum of money.
+The complainant alleged that our client had approached him in Geelong whilst the complainant was in his car and that we had demanded a large sum of money.
 Upon denial of that money, it is alleged that out client punched the complainant through the window, twice to the face, and then chased him away with a wooden stick.
 It is then alleged that our client stole the complainant’s vehicle.

-Our client denied the allegations.
+Following our clients arrest by a Geelong Police member, our client denied the allegations.
 He admitted though, that he knew the complainant vaguely from several years earlier, but had had nothing to do with him for a long period of time.